 Perfectionism and Kindsight

 All too common, we expect a better performance from ourselves.
 Somehow, this unscripted life is supposed to be perfectly navigated.
 And when post evaluation exposes error, we grumble about our stupidity.
 Stop that nasty habit.
 Self-denigration gets you nowhere; embrace a little self-compassion.
 Personal imperfection is okay.
 We are imperfect (perfectly imperfect).
 We never eliminate all the mistakes, missteps and even occasional evilness.
 Weaknesses impose on our lives, reminding of our human heritage.
 Mistakes are here to stay.

-Give your self a little more kindness and thrive.
+Give yourself and others a little more kindness and flourish.